mikematics22800/Cryptomatics/README.md

  A fully responsive React app that displays real time crypto stats and trends.
 This app is stylized with Tailwind CSS and Material UI.
 Data is fetched using Axios from [Coinranking API](https://rapidapi.com/Coinranking/api/coinranking1).

-You can view this app [here](https://mikemedina22800.github.io/Cryptomatics/).
+Now that you've got a rundown, install npm if you haven't already.
+After cloning this project to your local machine, unzip it and open it in either CMD if you're a Windows user, Terminal if you're a Mac or Linux user, or an IDE such as Visual Studio Code.
+Once you've done that, run 'npm i', then 'npm start'.
+Now you can view the app in your local browser.
+Enjoy!